RubyaAfrin/LogAnomaliesDetectionDL/README.md

 python main.py
 ```
 The code will start running and you can see the output in the console and code/logmatch_result directory

+## Testing
+You will find some testing (unit test, exception handling etc.) in the [code](https://github.com/afrin110203/LogAnomaliesDetectionDL/tree/main/code) directory.